HomePage Path

 Lewes Castle is located in the town centre, off Castle Hill.
 8 miles north-east of Brighton, on the A27-A277.

-The site is owned by the Sussex Archaeological Society and is open daily all year (closed Mondays in January), Tuesday to Saturday 10:00-5:30pm, Sunday, Monday and Bank Holidays 11:00-5:30pm, closing at dusk in the winter.
+The site is owned by the Sussex Archaeological Society and is open daily, Tuesday to Saturday 10:00-5:30pm or dusk if earlier, opens at 11:00am Sunday, Monday and bank holidays, closed on 1st January.

 There are car parks nearby.